eliassandegard/hello-world/README.md

 # hello-world
-Repository created with the purpose of refining my basic knowledge in how to use git.
+Repository created with the purpose of improving my knowledge in git.